randy3k/LaTeXYZ/README.markdown

 * [LaTeXing](http://latexing.com)
 * [LaTeXTools](https://github.com/SublimeText/LaTeXTools)

 These two plugins are great.
 A lot of ideas actually are inspired by these two plugins.
-Unfortunately, LaTeXing is not open source and the development of LaTeXTools has been slowed lately.
+Unfortunately, LaTeXing is not open source and the development of LaTeXTools has been slowed down lately.

 ### Features